Marshtomp21/FedBERTDemo/README.md

 1. [x] Apply the framework to real datasets such as WikiText-103.
 2. [x] Implement sequential training strategy.
 3. [x] Implement model validation.
-4. [ ] Implement model testing.
+4. [x] Implement parallel training strategy.
-5. [ ] Implement parallel training strategy.
+5. [ ] Implement model testing.

 ### Setup
 * Ensure that local port 2778 is not in use or change the port number in `server.py` and `run_training.py`.